Glossary

 Top-up scheme

-An additional pension arrangement that members of the Rolls-Royce UK Pension Fund may choose to join if they have an all-inclusive rate of pay.
+An additional defined contribution pension arrangement that members of the Rolls-Royce UK Pension Fund had the option to join if they had an all-inclusive rate of pay.
+The top-up scheme closed at the end of 2020 on the launch of the Rolls-Royce Retirement Savings Trust.

 Transfer-in

-The value of a previous pension membership of another external pension scheme, that may have been transferred into the Rolls-Royce UK Pension Fund or Rolls-Royce Retirement Savings Trust to provide additional benefits in the scheme.
+The value of a previous pension membership of another external pension scheme, that may have been transferred into the Rolls-Royce UK Pension Fund to provide additional benefits in the scheme.

 Transfer-out